splunk/kafka-connect-splunk/README.md

 A common architecture will include a load balancer in front of your Splunk platform indexer cluster or a collection of Splunk platform heavy forwarders.
 If configured in this manner and HEC acknowledgement is enabled (`splunk.hec.ack.enabled:true`), take care to ensure data ingestion behaves correctly:

 1. Enable **sticky sessions** on the load balancer.
 Without this, data duplication may occur.
-2. Set HEC channels (**splunk.hec.total.channels**) to multiple HEC endpoints (=indexers behind the load balancer).
+2. Set HEC channels (**splunk.hec.total.channels**) to multiple HEC endpoints (= indexers or 2 * indexers behind the load balancer).
 This will ensure the data flow is evenly load balanced across the Splunk platform indexers.

 > Note: Data duplication may occur even with sticky sessions, when requests are offloaded to a different endpoint under load.